luciferkonn/DT_Mem/README.md

 # DT_Mem
-Thisi is the official code base for paper "Think Before You Act: Decision Transformers with Internal Working Memory"
+This is the official code base for paper "Think Before You Act: Decision Transformers with Internal Working Memory"

+we will release our code soon.